-Public Service Day celebrates everyone's contribution for a better world
+Public Service Day celebrates everyone's contribution to a better world

-June 23 is Public Service Day.
-Established in 2002 by the United Nations, the day is designed to recognize the work of public servants, and encourage young people to pursue a career in the public sector.
+June 23 is the Public Service Day.
+Established in 2002 by the United Nations, the day is designed to recognize the work of public servants, which make the difference in many parts of the world.
+The idea comes to encourage young people to pursue this path.

-The Forum is organized by the State Agency for Public Service and Social Innovations under the President of the Republic of Azerbaijan and the United Nations Department of Economic and Social Affairs (UN DESA) through its Division for Public Institutions and Digital Government (DPIDG) together with the United Nations Entity for Gender Equality and the Empowerment of Women (UN Women).
-Several partners will also be engaged in organizing parallel workshops or side events.
+In 2019 the UN organized a forum is Azerbaijan, organized by the State Agency for Public Service and Social Innovations under the President of the Republic of Azerbaijan and the United Nations Department of Economic and Social Affairs (UN DESA) through its Division for Public Institutions and Digital Government (DPIDG) together with the United Nations Entity for Gender Equality and the Empowerment of Women (UN Women).
+Several partners organized parallel workshops and side events.

 Effective, inclusive and accountable public-sector institutions are critical for the implementation of the 2030 Agenda and the achievement of the SDGs.
 They play a key role in achieving interlinkages and policy coherence; designing national development strategies and plans, developing infrastructure, mobilizing resources, monitoring and evaluating public programmes, projects and development activities, and equipping public servants with the capacities to implement the SDGs.
 They also have an important role to play in providing inclusive services to better serve citizens and leave no one behind, including through digital government.